Lordosis: Diagnosis

 Measurement and diagnosis of lumbar hyperlordosis can be difficult.
 Obliteration of vertebral end-plate landmarks by interbody fusion may make the traditional measurement of segmental lumbar lordosis more difficult.
 Because the L4–L5 and L5–S1 levels are most commonly involved in fusion procedures or arthrodesis and contribute to normal lumbar lordosis, it is helpful to identify a reproducible and accurate means of measuring segmental lordosis at these levels.
-A visible sign of hyperlordosis is an abnormally large arch of the lower back and the person appears to be puffing out his or her stomach and buttocks.
+A visible sign of hyperlordosis is an abnormally large arch of the lower back and the person appears to be puffing out their stomach and buttocks.

 Scanning

 X-ray

 Precise diagnosis is done by looking at a complete medical history, physical examination, and other tests of the patient.
 X-rays are used to measure the lumbar curvature.
 On a lateral X-ray, a normal range of the lordotic curvature of between 20° and 60° has been proposed by Stagnara et al., as measured from the inferior endplate of T12 to the inferior endplate of L5.
 The Scoliosis Research Society has proposed a range of 40° and 60° as measured between the upper endplate of Th12 and the upper endplate of S1.
 Individual studies, although using other reference points, have found normal ranges up to approximately 85°.
 It is generally more pronounced in females.
 It is relatively constant through adolescence and young adulthood, but decreases in the elderly.